 - Year of the Dragon (1992)

-Robert Dalby was born in Natchez, Mississippi, in 1946 to R. D. and Helen Jenkins Kuehnle.
+Robert Dalby/ Ashton Lee was born Robert Kuehnle in Natchez, Mississippi, in 1946 to R. D. and Helen Jenkins Kuehnle.
 Dalby’s father wrote pulp fiction novellas and was an editor and writer in New York after World War II.
 Dalby grew up in Natchez and graduated from South Natchez Adams High School in 1964.
 He then obtained a B.A. at Sewanee: The University of the South.

-To date, he has published seven novels including God of the Door, O Bed!
+To date, he has published seven novels under the pen name Robert Dalby including God of the Door, O Bed!
 O Breakfast!
 Waltzing at the Piggly Wiggly and Kissing Babies at the Piggly Wiggly, which was recently awarded Best Fiction of 2008 by the Mississippi Library Association.
 The third in the Piggly Wiggly series entitled A Piggly Wiggly Wedding, was published by Putnam in 2009.
 A Piggly Wiggly Christmas was published in 2010.

 He currently lives in Oxford, Mississippi.

 What are your parents’ names?
 What can you tell us about them?